-Informed consent must be documented when it is required to do so by law or a practice direction.
+Informed consent must be documented when it is required to do so by law including a practice direction.
+For example, documentation is required in the Practice Direction: Administration of Drugs Including Vaccines.

-When consent is not required to be documented pharmacist must use their professional judgement when choosing whether to do so.
-In general documentation is recommended as it establishes accountability and supports your professional judgement.
+When consent is not required to be documented, the pharmacist must use their professional judgement when choosing whether to do so.
+In general, documentation is recommended as it establishes accountability and supports your professional judgement.